bodrick/awesome/TOPICS.md

 *   [pre-commit/pre-commit-hooks](https://github.com/pre-commit/pre-commit-hooks) - Some out-of-the-box hooks for pre-commit
 *   [chronoxor/FastBinaryEncoding](https://github.com/chronoxor/FastBinaryEncoding) - Fast Binary Encoding is ultra fast and universal serialization solution for C++, C#, Go, Java, JavaScript, Kotlin, Python, Ruby, Swift
 *   [endoflife-date/endoflife.date](https://github.com/endoflife-date/endoflife.date) - Informative site with EoL dates of everything
 *   [localstack/localstack](https://github.com/localstack/localstack) - 💻 A fully functional local AWS cloud stack.
-Develop and test your cloud & Serverless apps offline!
+Develop and test your cloud & Serverless apps offline
 *   [oxsecurity/megalinter](https://github.com/oxsecurity/megalinter) - 🦙 Mega-Linter analyzes 50 languages, 22 formats, 21 tooling formats, excessive copy-pastes, spelling mistakes and security issues in your repository sources with a GitHub Action, other CI tools or locally.
 *   [returntocorp/semgrep](https://github.com/returntocorp/semgrep) - Lightweight static analysis for many languages.
 Find bug variants with patterns that look like source code.
 *   [SelfhostedPro/Yacht](https://github.com/SelfhostedPro/Yacht) - A web interface for managing docker containers with an emphasis on templating to provide 1 click deployments.
 Think of it like a decentralized app store for servers that anyone can make packages for.